arturkulig/immview/docs.md

 ### Domain::scan (since 1.6)
 bypassed to state stream given in constructor (see `Data.scan`)

+### Domain::destroy (since 1.7)
+Destroys inner stream, deactivates all actions mounted onto the domain.
+Recommended for easing GC after i.e. server side render of application, although it is recommended to try to keep domains between renders, to reuse them.

+### Domain::actions (since 1.7)
+Returns array of actions passed in constructor.

+### Domain::stream (since 1.7)
+field that holds observable that has been passed into the domain.
+Handy for testing on mocked domains. *NOT INTENDED FOR REGULAR USAGE*

 ### Domain::[ACTION_NAME]
 function that existed on a set of functions provided as actions in constructor.
 It is not exactly the same function as it is wrapped, so it is run in **Dispatcher** queue.